New Zealand Railways Department: Increasing competition and great depression

 In 1920 the 3000 mi milestone of open railway lines was reached and 15 million passengers were carried by the department.
 An acute housing shortage following the war led to the creation of Railways Department's Housing Scheme in 1922.
 The first of the now-iconic railway houses were prefabricated in a factory in Frankton for NZR staff.
 This scheme was shut down in 1929 as it was considered improper for a government department to compete with private builders.

 The Otira Tunnel was completed in 1923, heralding the completion of the Midland Line in the South Island.
 The tunnel included the first section of railway electrification in New Zealand and its first electric locomotives, the original EO class.
 The section was electrified at 1,500 V DC, due to the steep grade in the tunnel, and included its own hydro-electric power station.
 The second section to be electrified by the department was the Lyttelton Line in Christchurch, completed in 1929, at the same voltage and current.
 This again saw English Electric supply locomotives, the EC class.

-Gordon Coates, on 24 October 1922, as Minister of Public Works, in introducing his Main Highways Act, said, “I say the day will come when it will be found that through the use of motor transport certain railways in New Zealand will be relegated to a secondary place altogether, and probably will be torn up, and we shall have motor traffic taking their place.”
+Gordon Coates, on 24 October 1922, as Minister of Public Works, during the second reading debate of his Main Highways Act, said, “I say the day will come when it will be found that through the use of motor transport certain railways in New Zealand will be relegated to a secondary place altogether, and probably will be torn up, and we shall have motor traffic taking their place.”
 Section 12 of that Act allowed for government borrowing and Section 19 required local councils to provide half the cost of road improvements.
 By setting in place a system of subsidy from ratepayers and taxpayers, whilst requiring railways to make a 3¾% profit (at that rate, interest amounted to over 22% of total earnings), Coates ensured his prophecy came true, as railways gradually became uneconomic.
+He also encouraged publicity for rail travel.

 The following year, Gordon Coates became the Minister of Railways.
 Coates was an ambitious politician who had an almost "religious zeal" for his portfolio.
 During the summer of 1923, he spent the entire parliamentary recess inspecting the department's operations.
 The following year, he put forward a "Programme of Improvements and New Works'".

 Coates scheme proposed spending £8 million over 8 years.
 This was later expanded to £10 million over 10 years.
 The programme included: